Starting a Medicinal Herb Garden

 Calendula

 Calendula is a beautiful plant and often used as a cut flower.
-Calendula has the common name pot marigold but it should not be confused with true marigolds.
+It’s common name is pot marigold but it should not be confused with true marigolds.
 They are both in the daisy family but they are different genus.

 Calendula is an annual in most of North America but will readily self seed.
 So pick a place in your garden where they can establish themselves.
 Plants grow about 12 to 24 inches tall with bright orange or yellow flowers.